moo-man/WFRP4e-FoundryVTT/README.md

 ## Current State

-Version 1.0 marks, by our estimation, where the system is fully equipped with all the necessary features as well as the bells and whistles that should provide a very smooth experience when playing Warhammer Fantasy 4th Edition.
+**Version 1.0** marked, by our estimation, where the system is fully equipped with all the necessary features as well as the bells and whistles that should provide a very smooth experience when playing Warhammer Fantasy 4th Edition.

+**Version 2.0** marked the removal of content due to increasing copyright concerns.
+Luckily Cubicle 7 was open to supporting Foundry officially, bringing us to 3.0

+**Version 3.0**, the current version, is the best Warhammer has ever been.
+The official modules provided by me working with Cubicle 7 brings the Warhammer system to the forefront of the possibilites of gaming in Foundry VTT and the seamlessness of official content to make the GM's life easier.
+See below for more details on official modules.

-Please feel free to message us on Discord - Moo Man#7518 or CatoThe1stElder#9725 if you have any questions or comments.
+Please feel free to message me on Discord - Moo Man#7518

 [Official Module Video](https://www.youtube.com/watch?v=uf7pqi7HpYY) - Goes through the initial official module offerings - Core, Starter Set, RNHD, and EIS